yeah-genie/Kastor-Data-Acacdemy/Episode 1 The Missing Balance Patch 2a65673e146f803bb117e923ae1daa3f.md

 Summary: Kaito modified Shadow using dev access, then played as Noctis.

-Motivation: Prove himself after repeated losses.
+Motivation: Kaito believed he was acting on his own to prove himself after repeated losses — later evidence (and Episode 5) will show he was manipulated by an external operator (The Fixer).

 Outcomes (choose):